Inclusion and Diversity

 – John R. Allen

-Our Operational Teams (222): Central and Program positions in Management, Operations, Communications, Development, Facilities, Finance, HR, Library, Legal, and Information Technology
+Our Operational Teams (230): Business Unit and Research Program positions in Management, Operations, Communications, Development, Facilities, Finance, HR, Library, Legal, and Information Technology

 *Brookings is required to report the race and gender for all employees.
 Thus, in compliance with federal EEO requirements, employees who opt out are visually identified.
 We intend to fine-tune our systems in the future to include those who opt out of identification in our workforce data.